MichaelLarocca/blog-michael-jude-larocca/posts/2026/01-26/micro-frontends-what-they-are-and-why-you-should-use-them.md

 ---

 ###### *Are you now curious about building apps with micro-frontends and Module Federation?
 Are you considering using these tools in your next project?
-Please share the article and comment*
+Please share the article and comment!*

 ---